brettdavies/AiAiO/README.md

 1. Build your project as described.
 2. Press F5 to attach the debugger.
    - You may be prompted to create a launch configuration for debug mode—select **Sweetpad** when prompted.
-   - Alternatively, use the Run & Debug tab’s "Attach to running app" action, which will build, launch, and debug your app automatically.
+   - Alternatively, use the Run & Debug tab's "Attach to running app" action, which will build, launch, and debug your app automatically.

 A sample configuration in your `./vscode/launch.json` looks like this: